Loading...

 Add Protein

-Incorporate a source of protein, such as grilled chicken, tofu, or legumes like lentils or chickpeas, to help slow down the absorption of carbohydrates.
+Incorporate a source of protein such as grilled chicken, fish, tofu, or legumes.
+Protein can help slow the absorption of carbohydrates, leading to a more stable blood sugar level.

 Choose Whole Grains

-Substitute a portion of white rice with whole grains like quinoa or barley, which have a more gradual effect on blood sugar.
+Substitute a portion of white rice with whole grains like quinoa, barley, or farro.
+These can provide a steadier energy release.

 Stay Hydrated

-Drink plenty of water throughout the day.
-Proper hydration can aid digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal.
+Proper hydration can aid digestion and help regulate blood sugar.

 Monitor and Adjust